StyraHem/ShellyForHASS/README.md

 Components for home assistant
 ## Shelly
-Platform to add support for Shelly smart home devices to Home Assistant See [README](shelly/README.md) under shelly folder for more information.
+Platform to add support for Shelly smart home devices to Home Assistant See [README](components/shelly/README.md) under components/shelly folder for more information.